-are the primary focus.
-RCP2.6 would require rapid and systemic global action, achieving emissions reduction throughout the 21st century enough to reach net zero global emissions by around 2080.
+focus.
+RCP2.6 would require rapid and systemic global action, achieving significant emissions reduction throughout the 21st century.
 RCP8.5 assumes annual global emissions will continue to increase throughout the 21st century.
 Climate changes under each emissions pathway are presented against a reference period of 1986-2005 for all indicators.
 For more information, please refer to the RCP Database.